By: Kristin Bourne

 Let's start exploring and start our sightseeing on the eastern end of Barnes Bay…

 It's easy!
 Drive west along the main road in Anguilla and take a right when you see the sign for Mango's Restaurant.
-Drive down the dirt road until you see Caribella and Mango's (and the beach beyond).
+Drive down the dirt road until you see Mango's (and the beach beyond).

 Beach access here at Barnes Bay is convenient and smooth, with the shoreline sloping gradually towards the water.